econ-ark/REMARK/REMARKs/cstwMPC.md

 # cstwMPC is a Replication of the results in
 ## [The Distribution of Wealth and the Marginal Propensity to Consume](http://econ.jhu.edu/people/ccarroll/papers/cstwMPC)
+### Christopher Carroll, Jiri Slacalek, Kiichi Tokuoka, Matthew N. White

 The main results in that paper were generated using the Mathematica code in

-./Code/Matheamtica
+`./Code/Matheamtica`

 by running the `DoAll.m` file from the command line

 The results have been replicated using the HARK toolkit.

-The three replication files are as follows:
+The replication files are in the root directory:

 ### `ipython do_min.py`:
 Takes 3-5 minutes to reproduce a few results from the small open economy version of the model